-What boy doesn’t want to turn his cap into a beacon? 🙂 Seriously, a cap light is great when you need light but also need to use your hands.
+What Cub Scout doesn’t want to turn their cap into a beacon? 🙂 Seriously, a cap light is great when you need light but also need to use your hands.

 Every rank except Webelos has a campfire program requirement.
-The boys need to do some type of performance–a song, skit, etc. The bright LED lights in the cap lights make incredible spotlights!
+The Scouts need to do some type of performance–a song, skit, etc. The bright LED lights in the cap lights make incredible spotlights!

 This is the perfect paracord starter kit!
-It comes with paracord, keyrings, and buckles to make bracelets, keychains, or other projects.
+It comes with the paracord and buckles to make 10 bracelets.

 Paracord is a bit on the expensive side, so the cost can’t be beat!

 We’ve made survival bracelets many times, and it’s a good activity to keep them busy during the winter months.
-If your son has never made them before, the starter kit is a great way to get him going.
+If your child has never made them before, the kit is a great way to get them going.

 This carabiner mug stocking stuffer is at the top of the coolness chart.
-The boys can take it on camping trips so they won’t have to use disposable cups.
+The kids can take it on camping trips so they won’t have to use disposable cups.

-Boys can pretend they’re drinking coffee just like Dad does when they use their carabiner mug.
-And walking around with it hanging on your belt will definitely give your son some “cred” with the other campers!
+Kids can pretend they’re drinking coffee just like Mom and Dad do when they use their carabiner mug.
+And walking around with it hanging on your belt will definitely give your Scout some “cred” with the other campers!

-There are four adventures in the new Cub Scout program that require the boys to tie knots, so the cards will be a great gift for these ranks.
+There are four adventures in the new Cub Scout program that require them to tie knots, so the cards will be a great gift for these ranks.
 Here are the knot requirements: